Guide & tips

 What you are doing

-The itch.io pitch is simple: descend a vast vertical space in the dark while you are being hunted.
-Expect tension, long drops, and audio that sells the mood.
-Content warnings on the store include disturbing imagery, mild strobing, and themes of illness and suicide — check that page before playing.
+The itch.io pitch is a first-person vertical descent: you use a grapple to swing, drop, and find lines of travel down a huge structure while something keeps hunting you.
+Expect tense swings, long drops, and sound design that pushes the horror mood.
+Content warnings on the store include disturbing imagery, mild strobing, and themes of illness and suicide — read that page before you play.

 Movement & grapple